KnowPulse-KnowledgeBase/helium-exporter/_episodes/01-how-to-install-Helium-viewer-application.md

 ## Navigate to Helium Data Exporter

-When you land on [KnowPulse](https://knowpulse.usask.ca/) homepage, scroll down to the Tool section and click on the [HELIUM DATA EXPORTER](https://knowpulse.usask.ca/helium-exporter) to access the Helium Data Exporter (please see image below).
+When you land on [KnowPulse](https://knowpulse.usask.ca/) homepage, scroll down to the Tools section, then click on the [Helium Data Exporter link](https://knowpulse.usask.ca/helium-exporter) to access the Helium Data Exporter (please see image below).
 Alternatively, you can navigate to the Helium Data Exporter page directly by typing the address **knowpulse.usask.ca/helium-exporter** onto your browser's address bar.
 ![Screenshot of main code listing](../fig/helium-exporter-9.png)
 * Helium Data Exporter requires additional permission to export data.
 Please contact the KnowPulse Team if you have no access to this tool.
 ## Download and install Helium Pedigree Visualization Framework